3mdeb/96boards-docs-wiki/Reference-Platform-CE-bugs.md

 #### Step 2: Reporting a bug for CE Reference Platform

 - Click "File a Bug"
-- Find "Reference Platform Link" and click
+- Find and click "Reference Platform" link

 #### Step 3: Required and Optional Fields